bhunut-adobe/UST-Install-Scripts/README.md

 <code>-py <2 | 3 | none></code>

-You can choose which Python version to use by changing the -py flag on the call.
+You can choose which python version to use by changing the -py flag on the call.
 Values of 2 and 3 are allowed.
-You can also choose none, if you wish to skip Python.
+You can also choose none, if you wish to skip python.

 <code>-cleanpy</code>

 This feature is useful!
-When used, the script will remove <b>all existing Python installations for all versions</b>, which leaves the VM clean so that the correct versions can be used.
-User Sync <b>requires</b> that the installed Python version be 64 bit!
+When used, the script will remove <b>all existing python installations for all versions</b>, which leaves the VM clean so that the correct versions can be used.
+User Sync <b>requires</b> that the installed python version be 64 bit!
 This flag helps to smooth and clean up the install process.

 <code>-offline</code>

-This option builds a complete UST package, and includes the appropriate Python installer as part of the archive.
+This option builds a complete UST package, and includes the appropriate python installer as part of the archive.
 You can use this to generate install packages for VM's that are not able to run the script.
 You can also use "-py none" to create a package with no installer.